jsonslim/jsonslim/README.md

-🔭 I’m currently working on "Nabor tech".
-The open source tools for creative people.
+🔭 I’m currently working as a freelance Arduino developer.
+I help creative people bring their ideas to life.

-🌱 I’m currently learning - Next.js, ESP32, KiKad, Docker,
+🌱 I’m currently learning - Next.js, ESP32, KiKad, Docker, German :)

 👯 I’m looking to collaborate on projects with WEB UI, IOT projects (as a frontend or fullstack engineer)